- Iceland Removes All Domestic and Border Restrictions

 - Is it safe to travel to Iceland right now?

 - How do I get a PCR test before returning home?

 - What if COVID-19 affects my travel booking?

 - Can I book after I arrive?

 - Am I safe to make a booking with Guide to Iceland?

 Iceland is one of the world's top travel destinations for travelers.
 On this page, you can find up-to-date information regarding COVID-19 in Iceland and what impact it may have on your travel plans when visiting Iceland.
-This page was last updated on June 1, 2022, and will be updated once a month.

 Below you can read about the latest COVID-19 numbers in Iceland, the current Icelandic border policy, how to safely travel in Iceland during COVID-19, the vaccination progress in Iceland, and the COVID-friendly policies at Guide to Iceland, among others.